Qi9726/DLH_reproduction_study/README.md

 ## Table of results (no need to include additional experiments, but main reproducibility result should be included)

-Comparison of average number of words: SleepQA vs. SleepQA3x
+### Dataset Comparison: SleepQA vs. SleepQA3x on average number of word

 | Dataset   | Passage  | Question |
 | --------- |----------- | ------ |